Skip to main content

 4. The child gives permission to disclose.

-When a breach in confidentiality is necessary, the School Counselor would make a report to the appropriate agencies, support staff and/or parents depending on the situation.
+When a breach of confidentiality is necessary, the School Counselor would make a report to the appropriate agencies, support staff and/or parents depending on the situation.

 Note: School Counselors and all other school district staff members are mandated reporters.
 Mandated reporters are required by law to report to any time there is a reasonable suspicion of abuse.